Protect our Waterways from Invasive Clams

 They can clog up water pipes – used for power generation, irrigation systems & town water supply.

+They can compete with native species for food, light & space.
 Species such as kākahi, tuna (eels), and kōura could be at risk if their ecosystem changes.

 Activities for Tamariki